deepsense-ai/seahorse/docs/index.md

       "SELECT Math, English, get_fce(Certificates) as FCE FROM df")
 {% endhighlight %}

+This snippet of code uses a user-defined SQL function that utilizes Python’s json library in order to parse our Certificates column.

-* Use [Notebook](operations/notebook.html) to interactively analyze data
+* Use a [Notebook](operations/notebook.html) to interactively analyze data
-  * Drag Notebook to your canvas
+  * Drag a Notebook operation from the palette to your canvas
   * Connect operations as presented in the picture

 #### Execute and Edit the Notebook